 Christopher Tignor is a composer, violinist, lecturer, and software engineer.
 His emotionally charged scores and unique focus on live, performance-based electroacoustic practice has won acclaim within both the classical and experimental communities across 10 LPs on the Western Vinyl and New Albion record labels.
 He creates the live performance software he uses, shared freely.
 As a composer he has written and recorded work for ensembles including The Knights, A Far Cry string orchestra, and Brooklyn Rider string quartet, performing alongside them at premiere venues including Carnegie's Zankel Hall.
 As a collaborator he has worked with Rachel Grimes, Helios, Jefre Cantu-Ledesma, John Congleton, This Will Destroy You and several other artists at the boundaries of popular music.
 Tignor holds a Ph.D in music composition from Princeton University, an M.S. in computer science from NYU's Courant Institute of Mathematical Sciences, and a B.A. in creative writing from Bard College where he studied fiction and poetry with John Ashbery.

 As a result of his unique performance technique using tuning forks, Christopher is a sponsored artist of the German tuning fork maker Wittner.
-Likewise, renown software leader Antares sponsors Christopher for his inventive application of Auto-Tune as a "choral" violin harmonizer.
+Likewise, renown software leader Antares sponsors Christopher for his inventive application of Auto-Tune as a "chorale" violin harmonizer.
 Tignor has also published these techniques intersecting music theory, composition, and software engineering through The Society for Elelectro-Acoustic Music.

 “Renegade post-minimalist”